carinaboo/yelp/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
    - [x] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
-- [ ] Filter page
+- [x] Filter page
    - [x] Implement a custom switch instead of the default UISwitch.
    - [ ] Distance filter should expand as in the real Yelp app
-   - [ ] Categories should show a subset of the full list with a "See All" row to expand.
+   - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
    - [x] Customize styling/UI to navigation bar to make it pretty.
    - [x] Create a fake of YelpClient and Business data for testing app without network.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Better ways to structure data that will populate a sectioned table, and keeping track of their state.
-2.
+2. Best structure for expanding table sections.

 ## Video Walkthrough